 Kristar primarily photographs nature in the Pacific Northwest, where I also live.
 The region is beautiful so both locals and visitors take many pictures.
-I see lovely images of this area every day, but when I see Kristar’s, I stop what I am doing and really take in the photos.
+I see lovely images of water, mountain, and forest landscape photography every day.
+But when I see Kristar’s, I stop what I am doing and really take in the photos.
 They are stunning and immerse me in the scene.
 For years I have wanted to how he is able to capture the essence of his locations and share such powerful photographs with us.

 He generously answered my questions to help other travel landscape photographers improve their own photography skills.
 You can start implementing his practical guidance today.
 Follow his advice to bring home photos you will treasure for a lifetime!

-TS: What appeals to you most about landscape photography?
+TS: What appeals to you most about travel landscape photography?